Is Apple killing Mac gaming? Believe it or not, this is a question developers and gamers seriously ask themselves every few months.

 OpenGL is not going anywhere, it’s more like Apple are officially admitting they won’t be advancing it – which they haven’t, for many years.

 This means the short-term is safe and developers can continue selling OpenGL games for Mac.
+But what will happen when Apple eventually kills OpenGL in 4 or 5 years?

 And it makes sense.
-OpenGL for Mac was in a such a bad state, it was hurting Mac gaming.
+OpenGL on Mac was in a such a bad state, it was hurting Mac gaming.
 Do you remember all the games that were on hold because OpenGL was too old to support critical features?

 Metal is cool for Mac/iOS but it’s a closed source thing.
 But one thing you should keep in mind.
 OpenGL/Metal/Vulkan, it really does not matter as long as renderer components are separated in a small component. […]